ECP-WarpX/impactx/examples/kicker/README.rst

 .. _examples-kicker:

-Test of a transverse kicker
+Test of a Transverse Kicker
 ===========================

 This test applies two transverse momentum kicks, first in the horizontal direction (2 mrad) and then in the vertical direction (3 mrad).